 Squash player Leilani Rorani won gold medals at the 2002 Commonwealth Games in Manchester, England, for the doubles and the mixed doubles.
 By 2022, Joelle King had won five gold, one silver and two bronze medals at four Commonwealth Games, making her New Zealand's most successful female competitor at the Commonwealth Games.

 Also at Manchester, table-tennis player Li Chunli won a gold, a silver and two bronzes.

 Rugby sevens and netball

-Netball was included in the Commonwealth Games in 1998, and has been largely a continuation of the rivalry between the two top teams in the world, New Zealand and Australia.
-New Zealand has played Australia in all the Commonwealth Games finals.
+Netball was included in the Commonwealth Games in 1998, and the competition has been largely a continuation of the rivalry between the two top teams in the world, New Zealand and Australia, which contested all the Commonwealth Games finals until 2014.
 Australia was the victor in the first two clashes, including the 2002 game, which went into double extra-time.
 New Zealand won gold in 2006 and again in 2010 – another double extra-time thriller.
 Australia regained the ascendancy in 2014, but was beaten by one goal by England in 2018, when the Silver Ferns finished fourth.
 They finished third in 2022.

 New Zealand's road and track cyclists topped the medal table at the 1990 Commonwealth Games with 12 medals, six of them gold.
 At Glasgow in 2014, with mountain biking now part of the cycling programme, they won 15 medals, including six golds.
 In 2018 New Zealand's cyclists won 17 medals, three of them gold.
 At Birmingham in 2022, the cyclists were again the stars, with 17 medals in all, 10 of them gold, across road, track, time trial and mountain biking events.
 Aaron Gate won three gold medals in the velodrome, and then went on to win the gruelling road race.